DaveRLashley/TrendPulse-Fixed/README.md

 # TrendPulse 📈

-An AI-powered dashboard that analyzes viral YouTube and TikTok Shorts and generates optimized titles, tags, hooks, and content strategies for creators.
+**TrendPulse is a browser-based, AI-powered dashboard** that analyzes viral YouTube and TikTok Shorts and generates optimized titles, tags, hooks, and content strategies for creators.

 ## 🚀 Live Demo